 Monica’s final speech is the belief of the show’s creators, Shed productions: that prison only makes a bad situation worse.
 I think that could be put more eloquently; erudite, articulate Monica was a character who could have done so.

 It’s unfortunate the original name for the show was taken, so Jailbirds became Bad Girls.
-As well as sounding cheap and crude and making it harder to do a search for, Bad Girls suggests that these convicts are bad, as well as using the juvenile term for female humans.
+As well as sounding cheap and crude and making it harder to do an internet search for (without encountering X rated sites), Bad Girls suggests that these convicts are bad, as well as using the juvenile term for female humans.
 Surely a better title could’ve been conjured which does not connote against the show’s ethos, for Bad Girls implies that those serving in South London’s fictional Larkhall prison are debauched.
 Prisoner Cell Block H (refilmed as Wentworth) and Within These Walls and Orange is the New Black all managed to find show names that did not denigrate the inmates they wish to sympathetically portray, so surely the minds that came up with some incredulous plots could have generated better for the inmates of G Wing.

 Bad Girls’ consultant was an ex professional thief who set up a women’s prison charity.
 I was upset to think that around the world (especially in Canada) there is the Elizabeth Gurney Fry movement, and yet in the country that the reformer lived in, we have no such society.
 As someone who’s lived in Elizabeth’s natal city and sat on the benches she did at Goat’s Lane Quakers’, I was very disappointed in the apparent lack of local campaigning that most convicted women shouldn’t be in prison.
 Britain does have such an organisation, Women in Prison, whom Bad Girls supports.
 (I’m now thinking that much of prisons’ problems stem back to Elizabeth Fry and I’m no longer sure that I admire her… another article).